Flight-Free-UK/flight_free_uk_website/source/posts/tips-on-talking-about-a-socially-awkward-topic.html.markdown

 category: opinion
 date: 2019-01-31T17:15:17.909Z
 cover_image: /images/uploads/tips-on-awkward-topic-.jpg
-summary: It can be difficult speaking to your friends and family about a topic that challenges people’s thoughts and behaviours.
-It’s socially inconvenient to bring up conversations about climate change when you’re having a nice chat around the dinner table.
+summary: It can be difficult to speak to your friends and family about not flying when it challenges people’s thoughts and behaviours.
 Here are some tips that might help engage those around you.
 author: FlightFree UK
 read_time_minute: 2
 ---